-What Is the Amazon FBA Export Program and How Does Amazon FBA Work?
+What Is the Amazon FBA Export Program and How It Work?

 You can only sell your goods to customers in your home marketplace unless you sell abroad or have previously activated the FBA Export program.
 That implies that if a client from another nation tries to buy the item from your Amazon marketplace, they will be unable to do so since your Amazon account is not set up to export the item.